 Starting, stopping, autostart

 The Gateway app is configured through a systemd service to run automatically when your Pi boots.
-If the application ever crashes or stops for some reason, systemd should restart it.
+If the application ever crashes or stops for some reason, systemd should keep trying to restart it.
 To manually start/stop/restart the app you can use these commands:

 ps aux | grep gateway

 In the UI main menu there are now available options to:

 The uses neDB to store node configuration, this is located in

 ~/gateway/data/db/gateway.db.
 Node metric data (data points like temperature and motion) are stored in individual binary files in the same directory.
 For instance temperature data for node with ID 123 would be stored in 0123_F.bin.
 Each data point is 9 bytes: 1 reserved byte, 4 bytes store the unix epoch timestamp (in seconds) of the data point, 4 bytes store the decimal value.

 The gateway.js produces logs that are permanently stored in